 Electronic Device Policy

 On days the court is hearing argument, attorneys and their staff may bring electronic devices into the Courthouse or Annex (other than devices that serve only as cameras or recorders).
-Electronic devices must be turned off upon entering a courtroom or chambers but may be turned on and placed in silent mode during oral argument of counsel's case to enable counsel to refer to documents previously downloaded to the device.
+All electronic devices must be turned off in any courtroom or chambers, but may be turned on with all sounds muted for use during oral argument of counsel's case to enable counsel to refer to documents previously downloaded to the device.
 Wireless Internet access is available in the library for use with personal electronic devices but is not available in the courtrooms.
 Electronic devices are prohibited on days the court is not hearing argument.
 More information may be found in the court's Electronic Device Policy

 The Main Street entrances to the Courthouse and Annex are both wheelchair accessible.
 The Chief Deputy Clerk (804-916-2700) serves as the access coordinator for persons with disabilities who need access to the Courthouse or court proceedings.
 This includes assistance with parking and entry as well as with auxiliary aids for hearing or other communication impairments.